 Verdict: It’s hard to describe just how good the JHS Effects Colour Box V2 Preamp Pedal really is.
 While a lot of manufacturers might try to claim their pedals are like a rack unit in a pedal format, JHS really did manage to squeeze an entire console down into a user friendly stomp box.
 So while the sticker shock of the price tag might get you at first, when you think about it, you’re still getting a lot for your money.
 If you really need studio grade tones from your board, there’s no better preamp pedal than this.

 This pedal is a great way to get tone bigger than any EQ or compression could make it.
 It has huge headroom thanks to its internal power shifting, and the results are stunning.

-The Epoch EP3, at heart, is a legendary preamp circuit within a metal enclosure.
-Unlike the other pedals in this roundup, it recreates the magic of the EP-3 Echoplex with the JFET preamp, and buffer – all in a compact two knobs unit.
-Unlike other pedal preamps, the EP3 isn’t made for tone sculpting.
+The Catalinbread Epoch EP3 is a legendary preamp circuit housed conveniently within a robust metal enclosure.
+Unlike the other preamp pedals in this roundup, it recreates the magic of the EP-3 Echoplex with the JFET preamp, and buffer – all in a compact two knob boost pedal designed to make your guitar sound better.

-You can expect a big tone with a distinct fullness and richness that very few other pedals could help you achieve.
-However, it isn’t just about adding zing.
-The Epoch EP3 can shift from 9V to 22V when the needs arise to enliven your dynamics and create greater headroom.
+We got big tone with a distinct fullness and richness that very few other pedals were able to deliver.
+It wasn’t all about adding “zing” though; the Epoch EP3 was able to shift from 9V to 22V when the need arose, and it added a new facet to our dynamics and created even greater headroom.

 The ultimate acoustic guitar preamp setup.